10 best online courses with certificates | Build your skills for a better profile

 Universities and organizations are looking for applicants with a certain skill-set.
 But the education system does not teach you everything.
-Here, we’ve compiled a list of the best online courses that will help you acquire the skills you need.
+To help, we have compiled a list of the best online courses with certificates that will help you acquire the skills you need.

 Put simply, complex problem-solving means the ability to solve problems you’ve never seen before.
 Consider Climate Change, Discrimination, or Terrorism for example.
 These problems have so many different sides to them, it becomes difficult to find a permanent solution.